zowe/docs-site/docs/user-guide/gettingstarted.md

      put <pax-file-name>.pax
      ```

     Where _pax-file-name_ is a variable that indicates the full name of the PAX file you downloaded.
-For example, zowe-0.8.1.pax.

     **Note**: When your terminal is connected to z/OS through FTP or SFTP, you can prepend commands with `l` to have them issued against your desktop.
 To list the contents of a directory on your desktop, type `lls` where `ls` will list contents of a directory on z/OS.

-2. When the PAX file has transferred, expand the PAX file by issuing the following command in an ssh session:
+2. When the PAX file is transferred, expand the PAX file by issuing the following command in an ssh session:

     ```
     pax -ppx -rf <pax-file-name>.pax
     ```

     Where _pax-file-name_ is a variable that indicates the name of the PAX file you downloaded.
-For example, zowe-0.8.1.pax.

     This will expand to a file structure.